BeeChains/therootzone/index.md

 Now, We [ThePeople](http://we.thepeople/) can customize the roots making the UX more personal than ICANN https://www.icann.org/ ever would.

-This is [dnssecuritygroup.therootzone](http://dnssecuritygroup.therootzone/), and because we own these Domains and control the DNS root zone we can do things like so.
+This is [dnssecuritygroup.therootzone](http://dnssecuritygroup.therootzone/), and because we own these Domains and control the DNS root zone we can have many subdomain/domain combinations.

 Now, here is [therootzone.dnssecuritygroup](http://therootzone.dnssecuritygroup), woohoo!!